ichthyosaurus/sailfish-patch/MANPAGE.md

 - `default_config_values` array with default configuration values
   - prefix `s@` for single-line fields and `m@` for multi-line fields
   - use `[sm]@dummy` to use the dummy value as default value
-- add the field to the list of required fields
+- add the field to the list of required fields in `required_config_values`
 - and to the single line or multi line check switches
 - add the field to all wizards where it is needed
 - if necessary: add the field to `check_allowed_in_global_config`
 - add the field to the config file template in `__save_template_config`
 - update the Kate syntax file

 ## UPDATING LIST OF SUPPORTED VERSIONS